mbucheg/Tasks/blast_exercise.md

  query cover: 100%
  E value: 0.0
  • Which region does this sequence cover the subject sequence?
 (The answer could be different which depends on the accession that you choose)
  • Is it DNA or RNA sequence?
-DNA
+RNA
  • Does it encode a (part of) protein?
 If yes, which protein?
 (Hint: use different blast type) Yes, a Spike glycoprotein